Outreach-Organization/AgeoX-Docs/src/app/page.md

 ### Tools and Software

 - **Python (3.9 or higher)**: Programming language for coding the project.
-- **Visual Studio Code**: This is a popular IDE, or _Integrated Development Environment_, used for running code.
 - **Google Colab or JupyterLab**: Platforms for running Python scripts and notebooks.
 - **Excel or CSV Editor**: To view and manage data files.